elenderg/PAL-1000/instruções de compilação.md

 `To compile a term given a rider (dereference - in place):`

-`If the term's variable is nil, abort with "_Internal error - compile a term given a rider (dereference - in place)_" and the rider; exit.`
+`If the term's variable is nil, abort with "Internal error - compile a term given a rider (dereference - in place)_" and the rider; exit.`

 `Put the term's type's target type's name into the term's type name.`